CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-11.md

 In this lab, you will investigate alerts in Microsoft Defender for Cloud Apps, trace suspicious activities through the activity log, and create a custom detection policy to flag and respond to risky file downloads.
 You will simulate a detection event and verify that the system correctly triggers and notifies you via an alert email.

-> **⚠ Important:** Alerts may take a few minutes to appear.
-If you don’t see them immediately, wait and refresh before rechecking.
+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. In the Microsoft Defender Portal, go to **Cloud Apps** → **Activity log**.